andrevidela/Research-report/Thesis/index.md

 >   unify.
 ```

-It tells us that `n` unifies with `Z` and forces the user to spell out the match.
-Effectively forcing uninformative matches to be made.
+It tells us that `n` unifies with `Z` and forces the user to spell out the match, effectively forcing uninformative matches to be made.
 A similar error appears if we try the same thing on the second branch, trying to remove `S n`.

 \newpage

 # Quantitative Type Theory in Practice
 \label {sec:qtt-practice}

 QTT is still a recent development and because of its young age, it has not seen widespread use in commercial applications.
 The Idris2 compiler itself stands as the most popular example of a complex program that showcases uses for QTT and quantitative types.
-Linear types already benefit from a body of work that showcase their uses \cite{linear_diff}\cite{linear_types_update}\cite{linear_types_session}\cite{linear_types_subst}\cite{actor_channels}\cite{linear_race}\cite{linear_use}\cite{once_upon_a_type}\cite{deforestation}, but one of the goals of this thesis was to list and discover some new and innovative uses for linear types and QTT.
-In this chapter I will mention some specific uses for QTT that I discovered during my study.
+Linear types already benefit from a body of work that showcase their uses\cite{linear_diff}\cite{linear_types_update}\cite{linear_types_session}\cite{linear_types_subst}\cite{actor_channels}\cite{linear_race}\cite{linear_use}\cite{once_upon_a_type}\cite{deforestation}, but one of the goals of this thesis was to list and discover some new and innovative uses for linear types and QTT.
+In this chapter, I will mention some specific uses for QTT that I discovered during my study.

 ## Linear Multiplication

 We've seen how we can write addition of natural numbers using linear types.
 But can we write a multiplication algorithm using linear types?
 Let us inspect the traditional multiplication algorithm and see if we can update it with linear types.

-Here is a multiplication function without any linear variables
+Here is a multiplication function without any linear variables:

 ```haskell
 multiplication : (n : Nat) -> (m : Nat) -> Nat